 Am I covered if I am pregnant?

 Yes, cover is included for pregnancy.
 However it relates solely for complications that arise during the course of the pregnancy because being pregnant is not considered to be a medical condition.
 This means that only certain circumstances that are caused by complications in a pregnancy are covered.
 It is really important that you check this cover in the policy wording.

 Most sections of the policy carry an Excess.
 You have agreed to pay towards a claim under each section of the policy.
 The amount may vary depending on the level of cover you have chosen.
 It is applicable per person per section.
 The Excess will be reduced to NIL if you have used an EHIC (formerly E111) to reduce your medical expenses bill.

 What is a Pre-existing Medical Condition?

-- Any illness for which You have received a terminal prognosis or any heart, heart-related or circulatory condition; or any respiratory condition; any stress, anxiety, depression or any other psychological condition; any cancerous condition; or any cerebral condition.
+Any heart, heart-related or circulatory condition; or any respiratory condition or any liver condition; any stress, anxiety, depression or any other psychological condition or any cancerous condition.